 Geolocation

-JavaScript Geolocation or HTML5 Geolocation API is used client side API to get user Physical Location using geographical position or GPS Location by Device location Sensors.
-Geolocation will return coordinates like, latitude, longitude and accuracy.
-If device supports Barometer Sensor, then we can also get altitude and altitude accuracy.
+JavaScript Geolocation or HTML5 Geolocation API is a client-side API used to get the user's physical location using geographical position or GPS location via device location sensors.
+Geolocation returns coordinates like latitude, longitude, and accuracy.
+If the device supports a barometer sensor, we can also get altitude and altitude accuracy.
 For moving devices, we can also get direction and speed.

-Earlier IP based location was used, but now Geo Location is more popular as it is more accurate.
-As Geolocation is related to user privacy, first browser will grant your permission.
+Previously, IP -based location was used, but now geolocation is more popular as it is more accurate.
+Since geolocation relates to user privacy, the browser will first request permission.

 Geolocation Permission

-Getting user physical location comes under user privacy.
-HTML5 Geolocation API will always grant permission from the user to check geolocation.
-If a user allows, geolocation will work, else geolocation will be blocked.
+Getting the user's physical location falls under user privacy.
+The HTML5 Geolocation API will always request permission from the user to access geolocation.
+If the user allows it, geolocation will work; otherwise, geolocation will be blocked.

-Once Geolocation is allowed, the browser will save this, and allow geolocation every time user visit same website, or for one day in safari.
-However a user can block geolocation of same website in browser settings.
+Once geolocation is allowed, the browser saves this setting and allows geolocation every time the user visits the same website, or for one day in Safari.
+However, the user can block geolocation for the same website in browser settings.

 Geolocation Permission Popup